Randy Mamola: Motorcycle racing career

 Mamola (2) leads Jack Middelburg (22), Wil Hartog (44) and Kenny Roberts (1) during a 500cc Dutch Invitational race at the Zandvoort Circuit in 1980.

 Mamola's exceptional rookie season earned him a full sponsorship from the Suzuki factory racing team for the season, filling the position vacated by Barry Sheene who departed to race a privateer Yamaha.
 Mamola and the Suzuki team struggled early in the season as defending champion Kenny Roberts won the first three races of the year.
 However, Mamola was able to turn things around and won the first 500cc Grand Prix race of his career at the 1980 Belgian Grand Prix, making him the youngest Grand Prix premier class winner in history at the age of 20 years, 239 days, surpassing the previous record set in by Mike Hailwood (21 years, 75 days).
 His record would be broken in 1982 by Freddie Spencer (20 years, 196 days).

 Mamola won again at the British Grand Prix to close the gap on Roberts to 13 points as they entered the final race of the season held at the daunting, 14.2 mi long Nürburgring racetrack, considered too dangerous for the Formula One championship.
-Mamola won the pole position however, his motorcycle experienced fouled spark plugs during the race, relegating him to fifth place.
+Mamola won the pole position, but his motorcycle experienced fouled spark plugs during the race, relegating him to fifth place.
 He completed his first full season in the premier class with an impressive second place in the final standings behind Roberts.
 Mamola ended the 1980 season with a victory at the prestigious Mallory Park Race of the Year.